May 2013

 On This Day: December 10, 1869

 Wyoming grants women the vote Motivated more by interest in free publicity than a commitment to gender equality, Wyoming territorial legislators pass a bill that is signed into law granting women the right to vote.
 Western states led the nation in approving women's suffrage, but some of them had rather unsavory motives.
-Though some men recognized the important role women played in frontier settlement, others voted for women's suffrage only to bolster the strength of conservative voting ...
+Though some men recognized the important role women played in frontier settlement, others voted for women's suffrage only to bolster the strength of conservative voting blocks. ...
 Full Story

 Gardner Votes To Block Middle Class Tax Cut